 Eddie says he prefers to power-wash the car before sponging it down.
 The power-washing removes heavy road grit and prevents your sponge from gathering crap and damaging the paint.

-Eddie leaves washing the wheels until last, he says, you don’t want brake dust particles on the paintwork.
-He also avoids washing the car in heat of the sun, it causes the detergent to dry on the surface before you can rinse it off.
+Eddie leaves washing the wheels until last; he says, you don’t want brake dust particles on the paintwork.
+He also avoids washing the car in the heat of the sun; it causes the detergent to dry on the surface before you can rinse it off.

-Polish isn’t designed to shine or protect the paint, that’s a job for wax.
-However, as you know the line between polish and wax has blurred in recent years, hybrid products have now become popular.
+Polish isn’t designed to shine or protect the paint; that’s a job for wax.
+However, as you know, the line between polish and wax has blurred in recent years, and hybrid products have now become popular.

-The process is simple, fit a sponge head to the buffing machine, have a spray bottle of water to wet the paint surface, helps lubricate the pad.
+The process is simple, fit a sponge head to the buffing machine, have a spray bottle of water to wet the paint surface, and help lubricate the pad.

 For best results, rub a clay bar over the paint surface to collect any grit before the waxing process begins.

-Finally, in the waxing stage, the purpose of wax is as you know twofold, create a beautiful shine and also to seal the paintwork creating a protective barrier against harmful sun rays, road salts, grit, bird poop, etc.
+Finally, in the waxing stage, the purpose of wax is, as you know, twofold, to create a beautiful shine and also to seal the paintwork creating a protective barrier against harmful sun rays, road salts, grit, bird poop, etc.

 Waxing can be done by machine but is more commonly done by hand.
-There are many top-quality wax’s on the market, the better ones will have a blend of Carnauba wax.
-The P21S is one of the very best, but it is expensive and you can check it out here on Amazon.
+There are many top-quality waxes on the market; the better ones will have a blend of Carnauba wax.
+The P21S is one of the very best, but it is expensive, and you can check it out here on Amazon.